 Never try to win an argument by starting another “and there’s another thing”, don’t drag up issues from the past, don’t generalise “you always..”, don’t intimidate by raising your voice, crying or standing too close, don’t take the easy way out “oh, its all my fault”, stay focussed on the problem, negotiate and consider the other persons point of view.

 Make sure that your partner is ready for the conversation and able to give enough time and attention to it and make sure they are aware of the subject.
 Be flexible, accept that it may have to be postponed.
 Be aware of your desired outcome, can you be flexible with your expectations, are they realistic?

 Own your emotions; using “I feel…” rather than “You make me feel….”, if the problem is about behaviour be specific, using;

 Separating the feeling from the behaviour is useful, it’s powerful and honest.

-“You did something wrong therefore you are stupid”, we all make mistakes, we learn by them, unless you know it was deliberate give the benefit of the doubt, don’t interrogate, accept an apology and consider how you would like to be treated if it was you making the mistake.
+Avoid saying “You did something wrong therefore you are stupid”, we all make mistakes, we can learn by them, unless you know it was deliberate give the benefit of the doubt, don’t interrogate, accept an apology and consider how you would like to be treated if it was you making the mistake.

 A discussion should not be a competition for who feels the most hard done by, even when put into a difficult situation we usually have a few options, saying “I have to” negates your choices, saying ‘have to’ makes you a victim and may not be honest.